nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 Where a provider system is not able to export a linked clinical item, it will create a reference entry with the:

-* `Condition.extension[relatedClinicalContent.valueReference.Display` set to “[Clinical area] items are not supported by the provider system.”
+* `Condition.extension[relatedClinicalContent].valueReference.Display` set to “[Clinical area] items are not supported by the provider system.”

    Where [Clinical area] identifies the type of the clinical item that is not supported.